litestar-org/litestar/docs/usage/0-the-starlite-app/3-static-files.md

 the **directory for the base path** `/files` **will be searched** for the file `file.txt`.
 If it is found, the file will be sent over, otherwise a **404 response** will be sent.

-If `html_mode` is enabled and no specific file is requested, the application will fallback to serving `index.html`.
+If `html_mode` is enabled and no specific file is requested, the application will fall back to serving `index.html`.
 If no file is found the application will look for a `404.html` file in order to render a response, otherwise a 404 `NotFoundException` will be returned.